osg-htc/docs/docs/data/stashcache/run-stash-origin-container.md

 1. **Docker:** For the purpose of this guide, the host must have a running docker service and you must have the ability to start containers (i.e., belong to the `docker` Unix group).
-1. **Network ports:** The origin listens for incoming HTTP/S and XRootD connections on ports 1094 and 1095 (by default).
+1. **Network ports:** The origin listens for incoming HTTP(S) and XRootD connections on port 1094.
 1. **File Systems:** The origin needs a host partition to store user data.
+1. **Hardware requirements:** We recommend that an origin has at least 1Gbps connectivity and 8GB of RAM.
+1. **Host certificate:** Required for joining the OSDF.
+  See our [documentation](../../security/host-certs.md) for instructions on how to request host certificates.
-1. **Registration:** Before deploying an origin, you must [registered the service](install-origin.md#registering-the-origin) in the OSG Topology
+1. **Registration:** Before deploying an origin, you must [register the service](install-origin.md#registering-the-origin) in the OSG Topology

 Configuring the Origin
 ----------------------